jamesirungume/STOCKS-APP-BUY-FASHION-ACCESORIES/README.md

 ## Usage

-1. Start the server: `npm start`
-2. Open the website in your browser: `http://localhost:3000`
+1. for the server use the depployed server "hhttps://stocks-web-service-5w6t.onrender.com"

 ## Contributing